Ncrawfo72/aquaponics/README.md

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/99353b00-bdc5-4b77-abb7-96275dfcf8e0" height="250">

-this is the tank that encloses the whole system
+this is the tank that encloses the whole system.

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/e11dadc4-419e-4fe5-b15d-2721fd8b6252" height="250">

-this is our final pump, the one we first used was to strong and the valve could not keep up with the flow
+this is our final pump, the one we first used was to strong and the valve could not keep up with the flow.

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/ceef106a-32a8-4821-ae7c-09107d3ca763" height="250">

 this is the whole project assembled with out the water or plants.

 <img src="https://github.com/Ncrawfo72/aquaponics/blob/main/images/aquaponics%20working.gif" height="350">

 A blurry video of our project pumping out water (Unfornatley you cant hear the clicking of our distance sensor working.
 However it is working)

 ## wiring